Connect with us

 But as he progressed through the ranks, the club went through an extraordinary period of transition, with strikers such as Shaun Goater and Darren Huckerby suddenly replaced by South American superstars like Robinho and Carlos Tevez, courtesy of Sheikh Mansour’s riches.

-Six loan spells in two years followed Bunn signing professional forms with City, and it was during his initial spell with the that he knew it was time to leave behind the dream of playing for City and to start forging his career.
+Six loan spells in two years followed Bunn signing professional forms with City, and it was during his initial spell with the Terriers that he knew it was time to leave behind the dream of playing for City and to start forging his career.

-The League is awash with young loanees hoping to do enough to convince their top-flight managers they deserve a crack at the big time.
+The Football League is awash with young loanees hoping to do enough to convince their top-flight managers they deserve a crack at the big time.

 But Bunn feels more should take a different path and put foot- ball before the bright lights.